 Sentry is a fully autonomous underwater vehicle capable of exploring the ocean to depths of 6,000 meters.
 Sentry builds on the success of previous AUVs with improved speed, range, and maneuverability with a hydrodynamic shape to allow faster ascents and descents.

 Nereid Under Ice explores under-ice environments while traveling up to 40 kilometers (25 miles) laterally underwater.
 This hybrid remotely operated vehicle carries a full suite of acoustic, chemical, and biological sensors and is rated to dive as far as 5,000 meters beneath the surface to sample or survey mid-water or seafloor areas.

-The new hybrid robot Mesobot was designed to study life in the ocean twilight zone.
+The hybrid robot Mesobot was designed to study life in the ocean twilight zone.
 It can maneuver under its own power for more than 24 hours, using its cameras and lights to slowly follow individual animals while making a variety of other measurements and taking samples.
 As a hybrid robot, Mesobot can be controlled either by human pilots through a lightweight tether or autonomously.